What is a

 20 day prelim notice?

 Learn about lien notices and protect yourself

-What is a 20 Day Preliminary Lien Notice?
+How Does a 20 Day Preliminary Lien Notice Work?

 In the event that a sub-contractor or material supplier does NOT file this form,

 They would then lose all lien rights to you or your property.